-Welcoming your new clients to your business is one of the most important parts of starting a business relationship, and there’s no better way to do that than with a client welcome letter!
+Welcoming your new clients to your business is one of the most important parts of starting a business relationship, and there’s no better way to do that than with a new client welcome letter!
 This letter will onboard them to your business and let them know what they can expect from you moving forward!
-There are a number of great templates you can use to get started with your client welcome letter, but you might be wondering what you should avoid when building your letter, as well as what’s necessary!
-Whether it’s a client pitfall to avoid or just unnecessary, we’ve got the 4 things you should not include in your client welcome letter!
+There are a number of great templates you can use to get started with your new client welcome letter, but you might be wondering what you should avoid when building your letter, as well as what’s necessary!
+Whether it’s a client pitfall to avoid or just unnecessary, we’ve got the 4 things you should not include in your new client welcome letter!

 Impersonal Greetings or Terms

 The purpose of your letter is to kick off a great relationship with your client, which means you don’t want them to feel like just another number.
 While you can work with a template, make sure you’re personalizing each one you send out.
 Use their names, add any applicable dates for their wedding, and any other personal touches you can think of.
 By keeping things personal, you’ll make your new client feel important and valued to your business.

 Along with avoiding impersonal terms in your new client welcome letter, try to avoid phrases that don’t feel natural!
 Phrases like, “we’re honored”, “esteemed client”, or other wordy options can feel fake or forced.
 Instead, use warmer phrases, like “Thanks for choosing us!”
 While you want to keep things professional, using slightly more casual wording can make you seem more personable to your new couple.